wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 ## 📊 Task-Specific Evaluation

-All metrics are computed only on the **120 held-out test trajectories**, after every parameter has been frozen.
+In the final evaluation, all reported metrics are computed only on the **120 held-out test trajectories**, after every parameter has been frozen.
+The watermarked snapshot below currently exercises the same metric pipeline with illustrative inputs.
 Each sensing task is evaluated with a metric suited to its output rather than with a single aggregate accuracy.

 | Level | Required report                           | Supporting statistics                          |
 | :---: | ----------------------------------------- | ---------------------------------------------- |